Connect with us

 The overtime scenarios the rules present are interesting in many respects.

 If a touchdown is scored on the first possession, the team that was on defense has a chance to tie the game as well.
-But, if a one-point conversion was scored on the first touchdown of overtime, the second team can go for a two-point conversion and the automatic win.
+So, if a one-point conversion was scored on the first touchdown of overtime, the second team can go for a two-point conversion and the automatic win.
 The team that touches the ball second has the advantage of foreknowledge of the scoring plays they can attempt at the end of the drive.

 Unlike regular season overtime, postseason overtime can continue into a 2nd overtime if the second possession provided for in the rules has not completed (or hasn’t yet started).